 Once I started working, I was able to experience my personal power without having to dress it up so much.
 People took me seriously and held me as accountable.
 Through my 20s, I was able to embrace my softer side – sitting with my legs crossed, caring for my appearance, smiling over snarling, compliments instead of sarcasm.
 I had discovered I could be/do these without giving away my power.

 Now I meet more women who practise my kind of femininity.
 Not the coy, simpering, bitchy-to-other-girls, defining oneself by one’s boyfriend/husband kind.
 But smart, independent women who don’t feel the need to hide it or tear me down.
 They’re also emotionally aware, not just apeing ‘maleness’.
 This kind of femininity is more acceptable now.

 Occasionally a woman expects me to be her knight in shining armour – this is the old toxic femininity, acting helpless + expecting women to do all the work.
 It’s not perfect.

 But I have more fulfilling conversations with other women now than I did before 30.
 Careers, health, poetry, architecture, sexuality and yes, men too – we talk like two humans would, not like scripts mouthed by strictly controlled prisoners.

 I’ve come a long way from ‘one of the boys’.
 Right now I’m every bit a women’s woman.
+Sometimes, even one of the girls.
 Or maybe, I’m my own person.